In the Kitch

 • fresh strawberries - Some of the strawberries will be blended with the champagne to give it strawberry flavor and some will simply be diced for chunks of strawberries in the cake balls.

 • 1 box vanilla cake mix - I use a 15.2 ounces/432 grams box.
+If you're using a 13.25 oz box, use only ⅓ cup vegetable oil instead of ½ cup.
 I also make these cake pops with cake mix that you might want to try.

 • vegetable oil - Can substitute with canola oil or avocado oil.